massung/scala-mill-skeleton.g8/README.md

 ## Getting Started

-Download an install the following applications:

-* [SBT][sbt]

-Next, run [SBT][sbt] on the command line to initialize a new sekeleton.
+Download an install [SBT][sbt] and run it on the command line to create a new [Scala][scala] project using the skeleton:

 ```
 $ sbt new massung/scala-skeleton.g8
 ```

-It has a few things to make life a little easier setting up a new [Scala][scala] application:
+It has a few things to make life a little easier:

 * `.editorconfig` file for indentation
 * `.gitignore` for obvious reasons